-The majority of play is solving physics based puzzles, with occasional fighting sections.
+The majority of the play is solving physics-based puzzles, with occasional fighting sections.
 Use the magical powers of the wizard to create blocks to build stairways, fire arrows and grappling hooks from the thief's bow to pull levers, and use the knight's strength to defend the team from attacking enemies.

 Although the game is the same in each mode, the challenge is slightly different.
-In solo mode you have to concentrate on timing your character swapping so you have the right tools as the right time.
-In co-op mode you have to make sure all players can get through the level and you leave no one behind.
-This can mean a different solution from the one you used in single player mode.
+In solo mode, you have to concentrate on timing your character swapping so you have the right tools at the right time.
+In co-op mode, you have to make sure all players can get through the level and you leave no one behind.
+This can mean a different solution from the one you used in single-player mode.

 The Trine series contains the following games:

 - Trine (2009) Originally for PC only (now also on Nintendo Switch, PlayStation 4, WiiU, MacOS, Linux)

 - Trine 2 (2011) Originally for PC, PlayStation 3, OSX, Xbox 360 (now also on PlayStation 4, Nintendo Switch, WiiU, NVIDIA, Mac, Linux)

 - Trine: Enchanted Edition (2014) (Remake of the first game) Linux, Mac, Nintendo Switch, PC, PlayStation 4, Wii U

 - Trine 3: The Artifacts of Power (2015) Originally for PC only (now also on PlayStation 4, MacOS, Linux, Nintendo Switch)